jmmaloney4/Science-Project-Fall-2014/Experiment.md

 ### Insetion Sort

 Insertion Sort sorts a list by taking each element of a list and *Inserting* it into the list in the correct place.
 This is costlier than Merge Sort, however experimentally, it seems to be more efficent than Bubble Sort.
-It has a thereoretical time complexity of `O(n^2)`
+It has a thereoretical time complexity of O(n<sup>2</sup>).

 ### Bubble Sort

 Bubble Sort goes through the entire list, comparing adjacent elements, and swapping them if needed.
+This is very inneficent, however very simple to implement.
+The theroretical time complexity of Bubble Sort is O(n<sup>2</sup>), but it is experimentally about 6 times slower than Insertion Sort.

+### Merge Sort

+Merge Sort splits the list in half, then calls itself to sort each half.